jsummers/deark/technical.md

 be compatible with most modern compilers, without special options.

 It is mostly compatible with a rather old version of C, almost C89 but with "//" comments.
 But that's subject to change.
-For instance, putting declarations only at the beginning of functions is no longer required (Deark used to be tested on a compiler that required it), though it is still often done out of habit.
+Using "-std=c99", and allowing declarations after code, is being considered.

 ### Other notes ###